belkevich/multiton/README.md

 Multiton is a better alternative to singleton.
 It's more flexible and require less code lines to implement.

 Features:
-* Make shared instance of class just by including 'ABMultitonProtocol' to class interface.
+* Make shared instance of class just by including `ABMultitonProtocol` to class interface.
 No implementation needed!
 * Remove shared instance of class when you don't need it anymore (unit-tests!).
 No more immortal instances!
 * Specify is shared instance should be removed on memory warning.
 * Create shared instance with custom `init` method with arguments.